chinmaymk/rmarkdown/README.md

 rmarkdown
 =========

-Real time markdown to html.
+Instant markdown to html.
 Written in pure javascript, no css, no jquery, no nothing, and really tiny - 942 bytes, compressed and minified.

 ##Installation
 Grab the zip from github, copy `dist/rmarkdown.min.js` to your js folder and refer it from you page.
 Only dependency is [marked](https://github.com/chjj/marked), and if you like syntax highlighting refer [highlight.js](https://highlightjs.org/)